 Please note: Acclimatisation in Cusco of at least three days is imperative prior to visiting Rainbow Mountain.

-Tips to visit Rainbow Mountain:
+Tips for visiting Rainbow Mountain:

 - Bring a warm jacket, hat, gloves and a scarf, because at the top of the mountain it is COLD.
 So cold it’s hard to speak.

 - But be prepared for warm, sunny weather lower down from the summit.